 Tourists see one side of Sri Lanka – sun-drenched beaches and luxury hotels.
 But just along Dehiwela beach is another world.
 This beach slum is full of squalid, ramshackle huts.
-High unemployment, frequent alcoholism and domestic violence, and children who are vulnerable to foreign ‘sex tourists’.
+Families here experience high unemployment, frequent alcoholism and domestic violence.
+Children are vulnerable to foreign ‘sex tourists’.

 When seven-year-old *Hart’s alcoholic father abandoned his family, her mother had little choice but to put her and three of her sibilings into a children’s home, where they were bitterly unhappy.
 Their mother worked hard to save until she could afford to bring her children home – but with the daily battle for survival, education was no-one’s priority.
 Our partners heard about the family coming back together, and invited Hart and one of her siblings to learn at MSCC.
 They have their train fare paid, and they get breakfast and lunch – a huge weight off their mother’s shoulders.
 Hart is now 13, and has caught up with her peers despite nearly two years of lost education.
 Her future is looking so much brighter.